elastic/elastic-otel-java/docs/configure.md

 EDOT Java can be configured using a configuration file.

 <!-- ✅ How -->
-Create and populate the configuration file before the JVM is started, and specify where properties are defined at the JVM start:
+Before starting the JVM, create and populate the configuration file and specify where to find it:

 ```sh
 echo otel.service.name=my-service > my.properties